kingcole00/king-cole-site/README.md

-# King Cole Website
+# King Cole Cosmic Site
-Official cosmic site for King Cole – music, comedy, game & more.
+This is the full cosmic website for King Cole, built with music, comedy, UFOs, NFTs, Cosmo, and a custom retro game.